Sign in

 Day 01: Arrival in Kathmandu (1400m)

 Normally, your arrival in Kathmandu is the day one of this trip.
 We will come to pick you up at the airport as per your flight time and transfer you to the hotel.
 There are no activities today apart from a trip briefing meeting.
 The information about the meeting time will be available upon your arrival at the hotel.
+The Lobuche peak itinerary starts as soon as you arrive at Kathmandu.

 You have time to relax and go for any last-minute preparation for the trip.
 Welcome to Kathmandu!